frankuleiz/alx-low_level_programming/0x0A-argc_argv/README.md

 2.A program that prints the number of arguments passed into it.
 -program should print a number, followed by a new line

+3.A program that prints all arguments it receives.
+-All arguments should be printed, including the first one -Only print one argument per line, ending with a new line